openoms/bitcoin-tutorials/README.md

 * #### [Electrum Server in Rust (electrs) on the RaspiBlitz](electrs/README.md) Can be used as the backend of:
     * Blue wallet
-    * Phoenix / Eclair Mobile Bitcoin and Ligthtning wallet
+    * Phoenix / Eclair Mobile Bitcoin and Lightning wallet
     * Electrum wallet
     * BitBoxApp